elizabethharasymiw/report-generator-lib/README.md

 # report-generator-lib
-Collection of functions to generator formatted reports programmatically
+Collection of functions to generate formatted reports programmatically